Publish to web from Power BI

 How it works (technical details)

 When you create an embed code using Publish to web, the report is made visible to Internet users.
 It's publicly available, so you can expect viewers to easily share the report through social media in the future.
-As users view the report, either by opening the direct public URL or viewing it embedded in a web page or blog, Power BI caches the report definition and the results of the queries required to view the report.
+Users view the report either by opening the direct public URL or viewing it embedded in a web page or blog.
+As they do, Power BI caches the report definition and the results of the queries required to view the report.
 This caching ensures that thousands of concurrent users can view the report without impacting performance.

 The data is cached for one hour from the time it is retrieved.
-If you update the report definition (for example, if you change its View mode) or refresh the report data, it can take up to two hours before changes are reflected in the version of the report that your users view.
-Since each element and data value is cached independently, when a data update occurs a mix of current and previous values can be shown to a user.
+If you update the report definition (for example, if you change its View mode) or refresh the report data, it can take some time before changes are reflected in the version of the report that your users view.
+When a data refresh occurs for an import data model, the service clears the cached data and retrieves new data.
+In most cases, the data is updated nearly simultaneous with the import of the data.
+However, for reports with many distinct queries, it may take some time to update.
+Since each element and data value is cached independently, when a data update occurs, a user may see a mix of current and previous values.
 Therefore, we recommend staging your work ahead of time, and creating the Publish to web embed code only when you're satisfied with the settings.
 If your data will refresh, minimize the number of refreshes and perform the refreshes at off hours.
 We don’t recommend using Publish to web for data that needs to refresh frequently.

 Find your Power BI administrator